ndrewtl/airspace-jekyll/_posts/2018-11-26-earth-engine.md

 // 26th Nov 2018
 ```

+__In JavaScript you have to run your entire script at once - that is, you can't for example select two lines of your script and run just those, you have to run the whole thing.
+You "run" a script by pressing the `Run` button.
+This means that throughout your tutorial, as you add more lines to your script, you have to keep pressing `Run` to see the results of the new code you've added.

 <a name="import"></a>

 ## 5. Import and explore data - protected areas and forest cover change as a case study